1. My Name is Mahtob by Mahtob Mahmoody

 Completed: January 9, 2016

 "My Name is Mahtob" is the story told in Mahtob's (the now grown up daughter) perspective of what occurred and how her life was once they made their harrowing escape back to America.
 Growing up with the 18 month ordeal in Iran, and then coming back to America, having to change her name, battling trauma and nightmares, she lived with the fear of her father returning for her hanging over her life well into her university days.
 Having turned her life over to Christ at a young age it is also the story of how her faith has sustained and kept her through it all and through her diagnosis and living with lupus.
 Even though these women's experiences of abuse are hard to read, I loved this follow up to the whole story.
 I was captivated to read what a well rounded individual Mahtob has turned out to be, how she pursued her dreams in the midst of a chaotic life and most of all how she kept and developed her faith in such difficult circumstances even as a child.
 Reading how her faith and relationship with God developed over the years and got stronger as she grew older is a testimony of the grace of God and is an inspiration.
-I also really liked reading of her and her mom's relationship through the years and how her mom helped her to not grow up bitter and hard but to forgive.
+I also really liked reading of her and her mom's relationship through the years and how her mom helped her to not grow up bitter and hard.
 It was an amazing read and I'm really glad I came across it.
 Highly recommend it if you have read or seen or heard about "Not Without My Daughter" but it is also a great read if you haven't.

 2. Anne of Avonlea by L. M. Montgomery